NickAnthony/Udacity-React-Redux-Employee-Polls-Web/README.md

 6. Please order polls by date, newest first.
 The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
-7. Question Answered: Please show the number of voters, along with the percentage.
-The number of people who voted for that option.
-8. The application asks the user to sign in and shows a 404 page if that poll does not exist
+7. The application asks the user to sign in and shows a 404 page if that poll does not exist
-9. Upon voting in a poll, all of the information of the answered poll is displayed.
-10. The app must contains a navigation bar that is visible on all of the pages.
+8. The app must contains a navigation bar that is visible on all of the pages.
    The Login page doesn't have the navabr!
 Please make sure to add it there as well, and handle the Login/Logout link based on the user's state.

 ## Data